lucivpav/InLocCIIRC_dataset/README.md

 ## Build file lists
 1. Note the comment on the second line
+2. Change params.query.dir accordingly

 ## Build scores
-1. Execute buildFeatures.m on a machine with GPU
+1. Execute buildFeatures.m on a machine with GPU.
+It can hang after it finishes.
+Be patient, otherwise data loss may occur.
 2. Execute buildScores on a machine with ~40 GB of RAM
+3. Set up appropriate params.query.dir

 ## Plot the dataset including retrieved poses
 1. Make sure the demo has finished and now we have retrievedPoses directory in evaluation directory